ahmadiphy/MCKLdivergence/README.md

 The code also estimates the expected relative entropy from the likelihood and a sample of prior.
 For more detiales see https://arxiv.org/abs/1904.11920

-The code is written for Python 3.x in linux machin.
+The code is written for Python 3.x in linux machine.

 ### Installations:
 To install this package into your linux machine with pip, do the following: